11 Best Free Recruitment Software Tools for 2026

 - You’ll be severely limited in terms of features if you choose the free plan or the cheaper ones.
 According to Craig, a Customer Success Manager at a small business, “All advanced functionality is locked behind higher subscription levels – We have the Professional level so that we can set up a team, but they locked the most obvious and useful meeting type for teams behind yet another upgrade to the sub level.”

-Calendly is an appointment scheduling software that happens to have an indefinite free plan.
-Although not built for recruiting per se, HR managers can use it at the interviewing stage of recruiting.
+Calendly is an appointment scheduling platform that comes with an indefinite free plan.
+Although not exclusively built for recruiting per se, HR managers can take advantage of this freebie at the interviewing stage of recruiting.

-It natively integrates with all the popular calendars and video conferencing tools.
+Calendly natively integrates with most popular calendars and video conferencing tools.
 In the free version, you can create unlimited one-on-one events, send automated event notifications to your candidates, and customize your booking link.
-If you find the free plan limiting, you can always upgrade to the paid plans, which are still inexpensive compared to other scheduling tools.
-There’s also a free 14-day trial period for the paid plans.

 Best For